sugarcoat/sugarcoat/README.md

 Making documentation a bit sweeter ✨

 **Note**: This is still a work in-progress.
-Please file an issue if you encounter any bugs or think a feature should be added.
+Please file an issue if you encounter any issues or think a feature should be added.

 # Index #